RTEMS/rtems-docs/README.txt

   $ ./waf configure --prefix=/foo/my/location
   $ ./waf build install

+To build the PlantUML and Ditaa images:

+  $ ./waf configure --plantuml --ditaa
+  $ ./waf clean build

+To nit-pick the source use:

+  $ ./waf configure --sphinx-nit-pick
+  $ ./waf clean build

-If you need to debug what is happening use configure with a suitable Sphinx version level:
+If you need to debug what is happening use configure with a suitable Sphinx verbose level:

-  $ ./waf configure --sphinx-verbose=-v
+  $ ./waf configure --sphinx-options "-V -V"
   $ ./waf clean build

 You can enter a manual's directory and run the same configure command and build